sorribas/phantom-render-stream/README.md

 	width       : 1280,        // changes the width size. default to 1280
 	height      : 800,         // changes the height size. default to 960
 	paperFormat : 'A4',        // defaults to A4.
 Also supported: 'A3', 'A4', 'A5', 'Legal', 'Letter', 'Tabloid'.
-	orientation : 'portriat'   // defaults to portrait. 'landscape' is also valid margin      : '0cm'        // defaults to 0cm.
+	orientation : 'portriat',  // defaults to portrait. 'landscape' is also valid margin      : '0cm',       // defaults to 0cm.
 Supported dimension units are: 'mm', 'cm', 'in', 'px'.
-No unit means 'px'. userAgent   : ''           // No default.
+No unit means 'px'. userAgent   : '',          // No default.
-	crop        : false        // Defaults to false.
-Set to true or {top:5, left:5} to add margin printMedia  : false        // Defaults to false.
-Force the use of a print stylesheet.
+	crop        : false,       // Defaults to false.
+Set to true or {top:5, left:5} to add margin printMedia  : false,       // Defaults to false.
+Force the use of a print stylesheet. expects     : 'something'  // No default.
+Do not render until window.renderable is set to 'something' });
-});
 ```